 If your New Year’s Resolution is losing weight, then you’re not alone.
 38% of us making resolutions vow to lose weight, yet unfortunately only 8% follow through.
 This article is for the 8%, but it’s not about how to stick to your diet; it’s dedicated to giving tips about how to look good while losing weight.
 Why wait until you reach your goal to look your best when there are some very specific things you can do right now?

 I recommend having one well-fitting jacket for whatever size you are currently at.
 Jackets are a fabulous wardrobe staple as they emphasize assets like a narrowing waist or curvy chest while hiding flaws and helping you look polished and put-together.
 A jersey knit or stretchy wool jacket will work with you through more than one size.
 Other items that can flatter you through different sizes and help you look good while losing weight include wrap dresses, stretch leggings, spandex tops and boyfriend jeans.
 These items are all fitted to the body, (except the jeans) but less structured so more adaptable.
 When deciding what items to wear together, my advice is to choose something loose with something more fitted.
-An entire outfit of loose fitting items will look like you have something to hide, while wearing all tight and fitted pieces is extremely tricky to pull off.
-Also, the contrast between loose and tight is flattering, whether you pair a fitted jacket with loose, wide-leg pants, or a long drapey sweater with stretch leggings.
+An entire outfit of loose fitting items will look like you have something to hide.
+Conversely, wearing all tight and fitted pieces is extremely tricky to pull off.
+Instead, choose a combination of loose and fitted.
+The contrast between loose and fitted is flattering, whether you pair a fitted jacket with loose, wide-leg pants, or a long drapey sweater with stretch leggings.

 Accessories like belts and knit scarves can help you look good while losing weight in two ways.
 First of all, a belt is useful to pull together a vest, shawl or jacket and keep it fitted to the body.
 Secondly, belts or scarves when worn in a bright or contrasting color provide an accent piece; they focus the eyes on your narrowing waist, neckline or collarbone and act as a distraction from problem areas.
 Pendants, drop earrings and pins or brooches can be used as a focal point as well, with brooches especially being useful to keep a cape or shawl closed around the body.